alotoftype/shopify-strap/readme.md

 ## JavaScript
 Theme strap enables you to write JavaScript in ES6 which is transpiled down to ES5 using [Rollup.js](https://github.com/rollup/rollup).
 Due to Shopify's required `.liquid` static templates the theme implements [Mithril.js](https://mithril.js.org/) and [Turbolinks 5](https://github.com/turbolinks/turbolinks) which act in unity resulting in PWA like experience for our users.

+**The exported JavaScript file is named `bundle.js` which at this time should be kept under this name.
+Future releases will enable custom naming of assets.**

 > The cart and locale components are both built with mithril.js